Baby Keem: Influences

 One of Keem's favorite artists and main musical influences is Kid Cudi.
 He was heavily inspired by his cadences and emotional connection, particularly on the single "Immortal" (2013).
 As a child, Keem recalled listening to Kanye West's 808s & Heartbreak (2008) during a rare snow day in Las Vegas and being inspired by the album's cinematic quality.
 He has admitted that he will "never say anything ill" about West, and credits him for consistently challenging music genre boundaries.
 Keem self-identifies as part of the Mike Will Made It and Metro Boomin generation of record producers, and derives inspiration from both artists.
+He has also cited XXXTentacion as one of his biggest influences, describing him as his "North Star" and crediting him with shaping the sound of Die for My Bitch through his example of successfully blending singing and rapping.
+Keem has also cited Lil Uzi Vert as an influence on his music.